 Street Photography Gallery

-As I browsed through the street photography archives, I decided to produce new photographs for the street photography gallery.
-The archive has many thousands of images, so it will be a daunting task.
-To endue this mammoth task I will produce the photos in batches.
-Therefore, the black and white street photos posted here are selected from the first forty new photos to update the street gallery.
+As I explored my street photography archives, I decided it was time to produce new images for the street photography gallery.
+With thousands of photos to sift through, it’s a daunting task.
+To make this manageable, I’ll be producing and sharing new images in batches.
+The black and white street photos shared are selected from the first forty new images for the gallery update.

 My Street Photography Style